 How can I say this?
 Here are 7 reasons why.

 Human history is full of end game moments—horrendous wars, natural disasters, attempted genocides, and the disintegration of vast empires.
 And, still, here we are.

 This is a tough time in all our histories, but many of us are making it through—day by day, moment by moment.

 There’s a perk to all of this: take advantage of this time to be more thankful for your loved ones.
 Tell them how much you love them.
 Show them.

 Our race is tough as nails.
 Many have battled back against all odds.
 Whatever evil forces (natural or man-made) that try to rub us out better bring their best game.

 We won’t go quietly.
 Our ancestors even survived the Ice Age.

 Reason 3: I am writing this.
 You are reading this.

-Even despite the losses and pain, we are here.
+Even despite the challenge and the struggle, we are here.
 Alive here and now.
 This is more significant than we realize since even in the best of times, nothing is guaranteed.

 Take advantage of the life you have now and live it to the fullest.
 You only get one shot at this.